-iMX350 can be configured through Web User Interface from Web browsers.
+MicroRAPTOR can be configured through Web User Interface from Web browsers.
 The Web User Interface (Web UI) allows the user to control various parameters at the System and Protocol level.

-Before configuring the iMX350 from a PC, confirm accessibility of iMX350 firmware by pinging it from the PC.
+Before configuring the RAPTOR from a PC, confirm accessibility of MicroRAPTOR's firmware by pinging it from the PC.